 If your hypothyroidism is extremely severe, you might fall into a coma, known as a myxedema coma.
 This is a life-threatening condition.

 If you show physical symptoms of hypothyroidism, your doctor might decide to do tests to check whether you have this condition.

 Your doctor will generally use a blood test to check your T4 and TSH levels.
 If your thyroid is malfunctioning, your pituitary gland will produce more TSH in an attempt to get your thyroid to produce more T3 and T4.
 An elevated TSH level can indicate to your doctor that you have a thyroid problem.

 Treatment for hypothyroidism involves taking medication to replace the missing thyroid hormones.
 Your doctor will typically start you on a low dose and increase it gradually.
-The goal is for you to feel good and for your levels of thyroid hormones to return to within the normal range.
-The state of having a normal thyroid gland function is known as “euthyroid.”
+The goal is for your levels of thyroid hormones to return to within the normal range.

 Some medications and foods can interfere with your medications.
-Make sure to tell your doctor about all medications that you take, even over-the-counter ones.
-Some vitamins and supplements, especially those for iron and calcium, can also interfere with your treatment and should be discussed with your doctor.
-You may need to cut back on eating anything made from soy and some high-fiber foods.
+Make sure to tell your doctor about all medications that you take, including over-the-counter drugs.
+Some vitamins and supplements, especially those for iron and calcium, can also interfere with your treatment.
+You should talk with your doctor about any supplements you’re taking.
+You may also need to cut back on eating anything made from soy and some high-fiber foods.